-Pain (often characterized as a deep, boring ache) is severe enough to interfere with sleep and appetite.
+Scleritis causes pain (often characterized as a deep, boring ache) severe enough to interfere with sleep and appetite.
 Photophobia and lacrimation may occur.
 Hyperemic patches develop deep beneath the bulbar conjunctiva and are more violaceous than those of episcleritis or conjunctivitis.
 The palpebral conjunctiva is normal.
 The involved area may be focal (usually one quadrant of the globe) or involve the entire globe and may contain a hyperemic, edematous, raised nodule (nodular scleritis) or an avascular area (necrotizing scleritis).
 Posterior scleritis is less common and is less likely to cause red eye but more likely to cause blurred or decreased vision.

 In severe cases of necrotizing scleritis, perforation of the globe and loss of the eye may result.
 Connective tissue disease occurs in 20% of patients with diffuse or nodular scleritis and in 50% of patients with necrotizing scleritis.
 Necrotizing scleritis in patients with connective tissue disease signals underlying systemic vasculitis.